Fast construction of irreducible polynomials over finite fields: Construction of irreducible polynomials

 Let $\bK$ be a finite field with cardinality $q$ and characteristic $p$.
-Let $d\ge 2$ be an integer.
-We are interested in the number of degree $d$ irreducible unitary polynomials in $\bK[x]$.
-We recall and prove a very classical lower bound \cite[Ex.
+Let $d\geqslant 2$ be an integer.
+We just explained how to quickly compute a degree $d$ irreducible polynomial in $\bK[x]$.
+We stress that the polynomials generated by our algorithm have a very special form.
+This might be a problem for some applications.
+In this section we explain how to construct {\em random} polynomials.
+We need an estimate for the number of degree $d$ irreducible monic polynomials in $\bK[x]$.
+We recall and prove a very classical lower bound~\cite[Ex.
 3.26 and 3.27, page 142]{Lidl}.